Pyomo/pyomo/doc/OnlineDocs/principles.rst

 Pyomo does not bundle or directly distribute optimization solvers.
 We recognize that solver installation can be challenging for new users.
-To assist with this process, the documentation includes a solver availability table and installation guidance in :doc:`/getting_started/solvers`.
+To assist with this process, see the solver availability table and installation guidance in :doc:`/getting_started/solvers`.
 This table lists solvers that can be installed via ``pip`` or ``conda`` where available, but Pyomo itself